mccaffary/ChatGPT-Domain-Specific-Language/README.md

 ## Prompt-engineering

-below is a collection of xyz
+Below is a collection of prompts consisting of short examples of SIL code which highlight its functionality.
+After prompting ChatGPT with the task and providing SIL code samples (*see figure below*), I asked it to implement a number of standard tasks in SIL.

 <details>
 <summary>Finding similar companies</summary>